lskatz/SneakerNet/README.md

 You too can develop for SneakerNet!
 For more information, please look at the [readme for plugins](docs/PLUGINSDEV.md) and the [contributing](CONTRIBUTING.md) doc.

+## Further reading

+Please see the docs subfolder for more specific documentation.